adhamu/status/README.md

 Pings web endpoints to check HTTP response headers.

 ## Server services
-Check the prescence of a pid file to check if status is running.
+Check the prescence of a pid file to check if service is running.

 ## Config
 All config for endpoints and services are held in a config.json file.
 There is a sample file in this repository.